iboates/ST_RayCast/README.md

 ## Overview

 This is a PostGIS function that allows you to cast rays from point features to linestring or polygon features.
 Returned geometry can be of `MULTIPOINT` or `MULTILINESTRING` type.
-Parameters controlling the number of casted rays and the maximum ray distance are also be specified
+Parameters controlling the number of casted rays and the maximum ray distance are also be specified.

+This function was developed on PostgreSQL version 9.6.10 and PostGIS version 2.4.

 ## Installation